craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 	-
 *Torso*:
 	- Black Platemail (18 AC)
-	- Brass Holy Symbol of Avandra on a Platinum Chain
+	- Brass Holy Symbol of Avandra on a Platinum Chain (three green waves)
 	- Backpack;
 		- a bedroll
 		- a mess kit